tonykruso/clickygames/README.md

 Overview
 This is a simple but addictive (and serverless) memory game built using React.
 It relies and CSS animations and the app's state to shuffle around the images available for clicking.

-See a live example here: https://tonysclickygames.herokuapp.com/ Please enjoy!
+See a live example here: https://tonysclickygames.herokuapp.com/ Please enjoy! (heroku takes few seconds to load)

 Technologies Used:
 This project was bootstrapped with Create React App, and so requires npm/yarn.